aerospike/aerospike-client-python/doc/aerospike.rst

             Default: :py:obj:`None`
         * **app_id** (:class:`Optional[str]`)
             Application identifier.

-If not set to a string, uses the client's username by default.
+            If this is set to :py:obj:`None`, this is set to the client's username by default.
+If client doesn't have a username, this is set to ``not-set``.

             Default: :py:obj:`None`
         * **rack_id** (:class:`int`)